krima-patel/CozyNest-BE/README.md

 - Authenticated users are able to edit and delete pieces they have created and shared, but can only view pieces created by other authenticated users
 - Users are able to sign out of the application via the "Sign Out" button on the nav bar

 ## Check out Cozy Nest!
+In order for Cozy Nest to work, you will need the client side repo, you will find it [here](https://github.com/krima-patel/CozyNest-FE) and the server side repo.
+The server side API server and the client side must run simultaneously to access and use Cozy Nest.
+The instructions for how to run the client side locally can be found in the CozyNest-FE README.md.

-Run on your local machine:
+### Run on your local machine:
 These are the server side instructions for this application:
 1. Clone CozyNest-BE to your local machine git@github.com:krima-patel/CozyNest-BE.git